-Factors that showed no association with suicide rates were the ratios of physicians to residents and psychiatrists to residents and the number of drinking establishments.
+Factors that showed no association with suicide reasons were the ratios of physicians to residents and psychiatrists to residents and the number of drinking establishments.

-Higher social capital - measured by the number of several groups, such as characterise, business, political, civic and religious organizations and opportunities to engage in art and recreation - was supposed to be doing, nobody should get their hands on your gun," he said.
+Higher social capital - measured by the number of several groups, such as characterise, business, political, civic and religious organizations and opportunities to engage in art and recreation - was are thinking about hurting author and associate professor themselves or children in the honsehold, Ellis said.